gerane/gerane.github.io/_posts/2016-05-22-Getting-Started-With-Editor-Commands.md

 ### Example 2

 In my second example I am adding a second Emoji command that works a little differently.
 Currently there is a little bit of an issue with timeout and selecting a command.
+This should be addressed and there is an [issue open](https://github.com/PowerShell/PowerShellEditorServices/issues/242) looking for feedback on how this should be handled if anyone wants to give their feedback.
 It could be a little longer for big lists.
 This is what I added for my second example.

 {% highlight powershell %}
 function Invoke-EmojiList